 There’s no benefit to supplementing histidine since typically there is already enough histidine stored in muscle cells.

-Research on carnosine supplementation indicates that carnosine can’t enter muscle cells in a great amount as it is metabolised prior to reaching the muscles.
+Research on carnosine supplementation indicates that carnosine can’t enter muscle cells in a great amount.
+This is because it is metabolised prior to reaching the muscles.

 While I wouldn’t completely rule out the potential application of carnosine supplementation, there isn’t much promising research at this stage that identifies dosing protocols that appear to be effective.